-In Sell or Be Sold, Cardone breaks down the techniques necessary to master the art of selling in any avenue.
-It will teach you:
+In the book Sell or Be Sold, the author breaks down the techniques that help master the art of selling in any avenue.
+The Sell Or Be Sold Summary will teach you,

 3. Staying positive, despite rejection.